jkanner/trigger-index/README.md

  ## Adding additional sources

- Additional sources may be added to this app.
+ Additional sources may be added to this app by updating the [git repo](https://github.com/jkanner/trigger-index).

+ You are welcome to make a pull request with any additions.
- The key step is to write a method which will read in the source information, and return a dictionary including the same fields listed above.
+ The key step to add a new source is to write a method which will read in the source information, and return a dictionary including the same fields listed above.
 Each item in the dictionary should be a 1-dimensional numpy array.
-See the metho `data/format_trigs.py` for examples.
+See the method `data/format_trigs.py` for examples.
 If you wish to try running `format_trigs.py`, you may first wish to run `bash data/download.sh` to download the expected data files.